-5. New Section for 2025 'Where you live'
+5. Where you live

 This will be separate to contact details.
 You will be asked where you have physically lived for the last three years, when you started living there, and for what purpose.
 UCAS will continue to collect these addresses until they have three years' worth of information.